Osman Sagar: Tourist spot

 It is a popular tourist destination, especially in monsoon season when the reservoir is full.
 Its parks, resorts, and amusement park are a major attraction.
 This lake had served drinking water to Hyderabad city but, due to increase in population, is not sufficient to meet the city's water supply demand.

 Himayat Ali Mirza, great-grandson of Nizam VII has recently joined the “save Osmansagar and Himayatsagar” campaign for saving the twin reservoirs and has also urged the Telangana CM to scrap the orders of GO 111.

 Himayat said that now that the government had withdrawn the GO 111, the floods might affect various parts of the city.
 Scrapping of GO 111 has led to increasing the construction and concretisation activities near the lakes, ultimately resulting in consequent flooding.

 Water levels

 In June 2012, the water level at Osman Sagar was 1769.8 feet.
-On 1 October 2012, the level was 1771.8 feet, an increase of a mere 2 feet.
+On 1 October 2012, the level was 540 metres, an increase of a mere 60 centimetres.

-Similarly, in nearby Himayat Sagar, the water level in June 2012 was 1743.3 feet and on 1 October 2012, it was 1,747.4 feet, an increase of about 4 feet.
-In October 2011, the water levels at Osman Sagar and Himayat Sagar were 1781.9 feet and 1755.9 feet, respectively.
+Similarly, in nearby Himayat Sagar, the water level in June 2012 was 531.35 metres and on 1 October 2012, it was 532.6 metres, an increase of about 120 centimetres.
+In October 2011, the water levels at Osman Sagar and Himayat Sagar were 543.1 metres and 535.19 metres, respectively.